What are Asian corners and how can you maximise your profit from these bets?

 You can also choose to place these bets on the entire game or select one half of the fixture.
 You get the picture, there are loads of corner betting markets available.

 So where does Asian corner betting come into this?

 Before we look at Asian corner betting, you need to understand handicaps.

 Sometimes it’s a great idea to add a handicap to one team.
 This is especially worthwhile if there’s a clear favourite heading into a fixture.

-You can add a handicap on anything but in corner betting, it would typically refer to an advantage in terms of the total number of corners won.
+You can add handicaps to most markets.
+In corner betting, it would typically refer to an advantage in terms of the total number of corners won.

-So you might give Watford a 5 corner headstart.
-This handicap would look something like this Liverpool -5.
+So you might give Watford a 5 corner head start.
+This handicap would look something like this

 In this scenario, Liverpool would need to win at least 6 more corners than Watford to win the bet.

 As you can see, this betting system levels the playing field between teams and makes your betting far more exciting.